mimuki/halley/README.md

 - ctrl-space to toggle the post preview (useful if the next post has a CW you don't want to open)
 - ctrl-e to jump to oldest post
 - ctrl-i to jump to newest
+- shift-e to scroll preview down
+- shift-i to scroll preview up

 ### Hack / To Be Hacked